axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-how-it-evolved.markdown

  </table>

 <h1>Co-Management, &amp; Co-Ownership</h1>
- <p>Co-management has gone by &ldquo;self-management&rdquo; except a business has no self.
+ <p>Co-management has gone by &ldquo;<em>self-management</em>&rdquo; except a business has no self.
 So, we changed the name to co-management, because people, self included, can work without a boss.</p>
  <p>Note that co-management is not a flat organization or a patriarchy, or even a co-op.</p>

 <h1>Capital or Contribution</h1>